deniskropp/DirectFB/gfxdrivers/unichrome/Readme.txt

 Known bugs and quirks
 ---------------------

-* Drawing and blitting into 8-bit (indexed color) surfaces does not appear to work.

 * In underlay mode (see 'special features', above), the video is fully visible where the primary layer's alpha is 255, and